Making the Best Use of Your Time

 The Devil works in our lives like an evil “time-management consultant.”
 Stressed, over-committed Christians become impatient and short-tempered.
 We stop reflecting Christ’s true nature.

-Likewise, distracted, entertainment-addicted Christians will brush off other people’s emotional needs in favor of some fun playtime, in front of the computer or TV.
+Likewise, distracted, entertainment-addicted Christians will brush off other people’s emotional needs in favor of some fun playtime or TV show.

 Tempting us in either direction is one of the key ways Satan steals from us.

 Does the Holy Spirit have the final say on how you spend His gift of time?

 This image is from Pixabay.com.